Latin America

 Courtesy of Ralph Ravikayden from Unsplash

-For those of you that are coffee lovers, you need to visit a Costa Rican coffee plantation.
+For those of you that are coffee lovers, one of the best places to go is a Costa Rican coffee plantation.
 Costa Rica grows the best coffee beans in the world, exporting them to many European countries that worship the beverage.

 In a guided tour of a coffee plantation, you can learn about the plantation and harvesting of coffee beans, preparation techniques, and the overall history of the beverage.